codacy/docs/docs/organizations/managing-people.md

 !!! important
     Make sure that your team members join your organization on Codacy so that Codacy analyzes their commits in the repositories of that organization.

+!!! note
+    The organizations on Codacy that contain your personal repositories can only have the owner of the repositories as their single member.

+    **If you're using Bitbucket Cloud** the organization that contains your personal repositories can have other members since Bitbucket Cloud doesn't have a different type of [workspace](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-workspace/){: target="_blank"} for personal use.

 To list and manage the members of your organization open your organization **Settings**, page **People**:

 ![People in an organization](images/organization-people.png)